Shawwzee/Shawwzee/README.md

 **Projects I'm working on:**
 * Film quest
   - Recently searched section
-  - UI redesign (maybe)
+  - UI redesign to look better
 * DoneDat
-  - Save tasks using local storage
+  - Save tasks using local storage API
-  - Settings page
+  - Settings page to change colour and so on

 Keep an eye on my GitHub page to see when these projects get added/updated!